 - Workspace—The type of allowable workspace, including file system, local geodatabase, and enterprise geodatabase.

-You can make one parameter dependent on another parameter.
-The most typical use for this is to make one parameter that accepts an attribute field dependent on another parameter that is a feature class or table; the field parameter will present a drop-down list of attribute fields from the dependent parameter.
+You can make a parameter dependent on another parameter.
+The typical use for this is to make one parameter that accepts an attribute field dependent on another parameter that is a feature class or table; the field parameter will include a drop-down list of attribute fields from the dependent parameter.

-- Set the Symbology of an output parameter to a layer file path like C:\Data\LandUseOverlay\Symbolized.lyrx in the Parameters tab of the tool Properties window.
+- Set the Symbology option of an output parameter to a layer file path such as C:\Data\LandUseOverlay\Symbolized.lyrx on the Parameters tab of the tool's Properties window.

 - Add the Apply Symbology From Layer tool to the end of your model, and set the Symbology Layer parameter to a layer file path.